Museums – Wawel Royal Castle

 The exhibition includes some of the rooms on the ground floor and the representative royal chambers on the floors with their historic decor: furnishings, tapestries, paintings and the famous tapestries of Zygmunt August.
 In addition, the castle houses a collection of paintings by Italian artists, German, Dutch, Flemish, portraits of kings and royal families.

-The chambers can be viewed from Tuesday to Sunday from. from 9.30 do 15.00 or 16.00., free admission on Sunday.
+The chambers can be viewed from Tuesday to Sunday from. from 9.30 do 15.00 the 16.00., free admission on Sunday.
 Free admission on Wednesdays during the holidays.

 Treasury and Armory